-- 1. The proposed lots contain building envelope areas that are exposed to BAL-29 and lower with each lot being able to accommodate an APZ within each the lot boundary. - The internal roads comply with minimum standards and provides access around the perimeter of the site and throughout the site.
+- 1. The proposed lots contain building envelope areas that are exposed to BAL-29 and lower with each lot being able to accommodate an APZ within each the lot boundary. - 2.
+The internal roads comply with minimum standards and provides access around the perimeter of the site and throughout the site.
 Compliant public roads are provided for fire fighting appliances and residents including access onto the surrounding public road system. - 3.
 All residents have access to surrounding public roads and access to the east and south of the estate on the public road network. - 4.
 The Class A forest vegetation in and around the site poses the greatest threat from bushfire. - 5.
-The area is provided with a water supply.
-Fire hydrants are located throughout the site to minimum standards.
+The area is provided with a water supply and pump infrastructure that is exposed to BAL-29 and lower.
+Fire hydrants are located throughout the site in the public road reserves to minimum standards. - 6.
+The Fire Service Access Routes/ Strategic Firebreak includes an additional connections between the eastern FSAR and Connemarra Drive. - 7.
+The approved FSAR provides a perimeter connection around the entire site where public roads are not positioned on the perimeter.

-SCALE 1:11 000 @ A3 DATE: SEPTEMBER 2022 NORTH

-Location details: Stages Pt 5, 8 & 9 Avon Ridge

-Brigadoon

-Assessment date: August, 2022
+Science, Culture, Solutions, PO BOX 84 STONEVILLE WA 6081 Mbl: 0429 949 262 www.bushfiresafety.net SCALE 1:7000 @ A3 bushfire CONSULTING

+DATE: MAY 2024

+Prepared by:

+Date aerial photo:
-Prepared by: Bushfire Safety Consulting Accreditation level: Level 3 BPAD Practitioner

-Accreditation number: BPAD 23160

-Accreditation expiry date: 31st January, 2023
+Location details: Stages 5 & 6 Avon Ridge Brigadoon Assessment date May.
+2024 Bushfire Safety Consulting Accreditation level: Level 3 BPAD Practitioner Accreditation number: BPAD 23160 31st January, 2025 Accreditation expiry date: April, 2024

-Date aerial photo: May 2022